 Sites and Categories unlock new ways to deploy a custom support architectures with Jira Service Management.
 Here are a few common approaches using Refined.

 Jira Service Management without Refined is like warm pie without ice cream.
-Sausage without sour kraut.
+Sausage without sauerkraut.
 Or—forgive us, we’re a Swedish company—meatballs without, yes, gravy and lingonberry jam.

 Sorry for planting such atrocities in your mind.
 But the point we’re trying to make is: Refined and Jira Service Management belong together.

 You can thank Refined Sites and Categories.
 These are the building blocks that allow you to create an entirely new and customized structure for your JSM service architecture.
 Think of Refined Sites as ‘units’ or ‘segments’ of JSM, each site serving its own purpose, user group, geography, or need.
 Categories are the next level of organization (we call these Pages on cloud)—buckets of service desks that latter up to sites, each sitting in as many or as few sites as you’d like.